ibm-cloud-docs/cloud-object-storage/replication.md

 # Replicating objects
 {: #replication-overview}

-Replication allows users to define rules for automatic, asynchronous copying of objects from source bucket to one or many destination buckets in the same or different locations.
+Replication allows users to define rules for automatic, asynchronous copying of objects from a source bucket to a destination bucket in the same or different location.
 {: shortdesc}

 ## What is replication?
 {: #replication-what}

-Replication copies newly created objects and object updates from a source bucket to one or more destination buckets.
+Replication copies newly created objects and object updates from a source bucket to a destination bucket.

 - Only new objects or new versions of the existing objects (created after the replication rule) are copied to the destination bucket.
 Existing objects can be replicated [by copying them onto themselves](/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview#replication-existing), creating a new version that is replicated.
 - The metadata of the source object is applied to the replicated object.
 - Bi-directional replication between two buckets requires rules to be active on both buckets.
 - Filters (prefix, tags) can be used to scope the replication rule to only apply to a subset of objects in a source bucket.
+These subsets can be replicated to different buckets.

 ## Why use replication?
 {: #replication-why}